wenbobao/PPiOS-Rename/README.md

 4. Select the target to obfuscate, right-click, and select Duplicate (Command-D).

-5. Select the duplicated target and rename it to "Build and Analyze <original-target-name>".
+5. Select the duplicated target and rename it to `Build and Analyze <original-target-name>`.

 6. Select Build Phases.

-7. Add a script phase by selecting the "+" (right above "Target Dependencies") and then selecting New Run Script Phase (it should run as the last phase, and will by default).
+7. Add a script phase by selecting the `+` (right above Target Dependencies) and then selecting New Run Script Phase (it should run as the last phase, and will by default).

-8. Rename the phase from "Run Script" to "Analyze Binary".
+8. Rename the phase from `Run Script` to `Analyze Binary`.

-9. Expand the phase, and where it says "Type a script or ...", paste the following script, adjusting for the correct path:
+9. Expand the phase, and where it says `Type a script or ...`, paste the following script, adjusting for the correct path:

         PATH="${PATH}:${HOME}/Downloads/PPiOS-Rename-v1.0.1"
         [[ "${SDKROOT}" == *iPhoneSimulator*.sdk* ]] && sdk="${SDKROOT}" || sdk="${CORRESPONDING_SIMULATOR_SDK_DIR}"